pingcap/docs/production-offline-deployment-using-tiup.md

 ## Step 5: Deploy the TiDB cluster

-`/path/to/mirror` is the location of the offline mirror package that is output by running the `local_install.sh` command:
+`/path/to/mirror` is the location of the offline mirror package that is output by the `local_install.sh` command:

 {{< copyable "shell-regular" >}}